 - Keto and low-carb: Chili powder, lime juice, and salt are a perfect replacement for Trader Joe's chili lime seasoning if you are following keto or Whole30.

-- Spicy: Add a sprinkle of cayenne pepper to make the recipe spicy.
+- Spicy: For a bit of heat, add a sprinkle of cayenne pepper or red pepper flakes to make the recipe spicy.

 - Cooking time: Cooking time will vary depending on the size of the shrimp.
 Smaller ones may cook in 6 minutes while larger, jumbo-sized shrimp may take 8 minutes.